Brow71189/SwiftCam/README.md

 * "format": optional, defaults to "pyav".
 Currently supported are "pyav", "mjpeg", "acti" and "random".
   - "pyav" will try to play the stream with PyAV (which is essentially ffmepg).
   - "mjpeg" will treat the stream as "MJPEG".
-  - "acti" is a special implementation to support acti tcm 4201 cameras as they are used by Nion for some of thei microscopes.
+  - "acti" is a special implementation to support acti tcm 4201 cameras as they are used by Nion for some of their microscopes.
   - "random" will enable the example camera implementation which just shows random noise.
 This is useful to test your installation.